Singer Zayn Malik cancels Dubai concert, cites anxiety

-LONDON Singer Zayn Malik, who devastated One Direction fans when he left the chart-topping boy band last year, has canceled a concert in Dubai, saying anxiety issues did not make him confident enough to perform a major solo show.
+LONDON (Reuters) - Singer Zayn Malik, who devastated One Direction fans when he left the chart-topping boy band last year, has cancelled a concert in Dubai, saying anxiety issues did not make him confident enough to perform a major solo show.

 The 23-year-old was due to appear at a show in Dubai on Oct.
 7 but concert organizers 117 Live said in a statement on their website that it had been canceled and that ticket holders would be refunded.